-The Fraud Investigation Unit at Social Services-Economic Security investigates all reported allegations of fraud in the Temporary Assistance (Welfare), SNAP (Food Stamps), Medicaid, HEAP and Day Care programs.
-The Fraud Investigation Unit does not investigate Social Security, Disability, Workmans Comp, Unemployment or Section 8 as they are administered by other agencies.
+The Fraud Investigation Unit at Social Services-Economic Security investigates all reported allegations of fraud in the Temporary Assistance, SNAP, Medicaid, HEAP, and Day Care programs.
+This unit does not investigate Social Security, Disability, Workers Compensation, Unemployment or Section 8.